Crispy Oatmeal Raisin Cookies

 - Stir oatmeal and nuts in by hand.

-- Drop tablespoonfuls (or use a small cookie scoop) on to greased or parchment paper lined cookie sheet.
-If you like your cookies soft, place cookie dough into the refrigerator between batches, if you prefer crispy cookies, leave the dough out on the counter.
+- Drop tablespoonfuls (or use a small cookie scoop) onto a greased or parchment paper-lined cookie sheet.
+If you like your cookies soft, place the cookie dough in the refrigerator between batches; if you prefer crispy cookies, leave the dough out on the counter.
+If the dough is cold, it will spread out less when it goes into the hot oven, making the cookies thicker and softer.

 Bake until dark golden brown for crispy cookies.
 Do not attempt to remove cookies from cookie sheet for 2 to 3 minutes or they will fall apart.
 If your spatula gets gummed up, scrape it off with a knife and let the cookies sit a little longer on the pan.